-Let us assume an employee did not deceive anyone, but stole valuable computer chips while no one was looking and resold them to a competitor.
+Let's assume an employee who worked in the warehouse of a computer manufacturer stole valuable computer chips when no one was looking and resold them to a competitor.
+This conduct is certainly illegal, but what law has the employee broken?
 Has he committed fraud?
 Has he committed theft?
 The answer, of course, is that it depends.
 Employees have a recognized fiduciary relationship with their employers under the law.
+Let's briefly review the legal ramifications of the theft.